madmurphy/libconfini/MANUAL.md

 include the function in the example above.

-## THE `IniFormat` DATA TYPE
+## The `IniFormat` data type

-For a correct use of this library it can be helpful to understand the `IniFormat` data type. **libconfini** has been born as a general INI parser, with the main purpose of _being able to parse INI files written by other programs_ (see **Rationale**), therefore some flexibility was required.
+For a correct use of this library it is helpful to understand the `IniFormat` data type. **libconfini** has been born as a general INI parser, with the main purpose of _being able to parse INI files written by other programs_ (see **Rationale**), therefore some flexibility was required.
 When an INI file is parsed it is parsed according to a particular format.
 The `IniFormat` data type is a univocal description of such format.
 It is implemented as a 24-bit bitfield.
 Its small size (3 bytes) allows it to be passed by value to the functions that require it.

-Since no function requires a pointer to an `IniFormat` data type as argument, a preprocessor macro can be a good place where to store a custom format:
+Since no functions require a pointer to an `IniFormat` data type as argument, a preprocessor macro can be a good place where to store a custom format:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}